mmorales45/EKF-SLAM/turtlelib/README.md

 # Components
 - rigid2d - Handles 2D rigid body transformations
 - frame_main - Perform some rigid body computations based on user input
-- diff_Drive - Compute the forward and inverse kinematics calculations for differential drive robots
+- diff_Drive - Computes the forward and inverse kinematics calculations for differential drive robots

 # Conceptual Questions
 1. We need to be able to ~normalize~ Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):